Skip to main content

 On the emperor’s birth anniversary, Jahanara Begum arranged for a feast for the poor at Agra.
 Her slave girl Koli came running and waited for the eunuchs to disperse.

 “Begum Sahib.”
-She tried to suppress her excitement. “ Shehzade Dara has finally found some alliances it seems.”
+She tried to suppress her excitement. “ Shehzade Dara has finally found some alliances, it seems.”
 Jahanara stared at her in surprise.

 “Nadira Begum has sent you the news.”
 She confirmed, “It's Rao Raja Chattar Sal, the king of Bundi.”

 Jahanara’s heart skipped a beat.
 She remembered his cold reply.
-Dismissing Koli she sighed in relief.
+Dismissing Koli, she sighed in relief.
 Then an urge to see him made her heart flutter like a teenage lover.
 What if she never saw him again?

 The position of Rao Raja Chattar Sal of Bundi had grown in the Mughal court because of his closeness to Dara and his valour in fifty-two-odd wars.
-He was still present at court when Jahanara had decided upon visiting Fatehpur Sikri and Sikandra.
-She had caught a glimpse of him paying his respect to her ill father and Dara and she felt an ache in her heart.
+He was still present at court when Jahanara had decided to visit Fatehpur Sikri and Sikandra.
+She had caught a glimpse of him paying his respect to her ill father and Dara, and she felt an ache in her heart.
 The gossip was doing the rounds as Shah Jahan fell ill and returned to Agra; the war for “throne or death” was soon to begin among his sons.
 Jahanara was restless.
 In her rushed decision to visit the tomb of the great Akbar and then Sikri, she took very few troops and her maid Koli with her.

 Fatehpur is the beautiful city of Akbar’s dreams.
 She had moved around the almost abandoned fort.
 She had found peace sitting in the shrine of Salim Chisti.
-Like a prayer that came as easy to her as breathing, she had prayed for someone who would provide peace and enlighten her heart in this hour of need.
+Like a prayer that came as easily to her as breathing, she had prayed for someone who would provide peace and enlighten her heart in this hour of need.
 She had heard horse hooves and footsteps.
 She assumed the soldiers were on their rounds.
-But like a dream Rao Raja Chattar Sal came to sit before her, paying his respect to the saint.
+But like a dream, Rao Raja Chattar Sal came to sit before her, paying his respect to the saint.
 A moment of silence seemed like an eternity as she stared at him from behind her veil.

 He finished his prayers and smiled at her.
-In his smile she found peace.
+In his smile, she found peace.

-“I haven’t received or replied to any letters Begum Sahib.”
+“I haven’t received or replied to any letters, Begum Sahib.”
 He said much to her relief as they sat near the Turkish Sultana’s house.
 “In fact, the reason I am here is that I didn’t see you at court.
 And the lack of letters at such a time of crisis made me wonder if you had lost your faith in me.”

 “Can we not stop Aurangzeb from such a sin?”
 She stared at him.